 - Claim provider travel and staff is also paid for same duration: In this you can simply extend the length of shift.
 For example, it might take your staff 15 mins, so you can extend shift by 15 minutes.
 Client's billing report will include additional 15 mins as well as staff timesheet.

-- Claim provider travel but staff are not paid for it - In this case, creating an additional shift and assigned to a Dummy staff is best option.
+- Claim provider travel but staff are not paid for it - In this case, creating an additional shift and assigned to a Placeholder staff is best option.

 Participant Transport (March 2020 Update)

 Based on information for the NDIS website on understanding the price guide, from March 2020, you can use the participant/client plan’s support funding to pay registered providers transport costs when they are transporting the participant/client to and from a number of community activities funded in the participants NDIS plan including employment and higher education.